From Abracadabra to Zombies | View All

 ...taking everything that I know of Mrs. Piper into account, the result is to make me feel as absolutely certain as I am of any personal fact in the world that she knows things in her trances which she cannot possibly have heard in her waking state, and that the definite philosophy of her trances is yet to be found.*

 The scientists who studied Mrs. Piper were rather simpleminded in their approach.
 They limited themselves to trying to detect her in fraud.
 When they could not find any fraud, they declared her authentic, i.e., actually channeling spirits.
-The investigators had no knowledge of subjective validation, the process by which we strive to give meaning and find personal significance in meaningless and impersonal information.
+Apparently, they believed that since they were brilliant men, they couldn't be tricked.
+Also, the investigators had no knowledge of subjective validation, the process by which we strive to give meaning and find personal significance in meaningless and impersonal information.
+And few of the investigators took seriously the possibility that Piper was processing information unconsciously and repeating what she'd heard but hadn't attended to very carefully..

 It is worth noting that the six sessions attended by G. Stanley Hall and Amy Tanner are generally ignored by those who look to Mrs. Piper as conclusive proof of the existence of spirits.
 Hall and Tanner offered a naturalistic explanation of Piper's "powers."
 Their explanation was in terms of the subconscious mind harboring various personalities that were being passed on as spirits or controls.
 While it may be true that Piper subconsciously absorbed much information that she later regurgitated as messages from spirits, it is also the case that much of what she produced was gibberish or false.
 Hall fed her much misinformation, which she fed back as if coming from Hodgson or other spirits.
 Clearly, something other than spirit communication was going on.
 Believers in spirits, however, would not budge.
 Piper was their "white crow," i.e., the true medium who proved false the claim that all mediums are frauds.

 Hall and Tanner argued, to little avail, that the desire for immortality blinded most psychic researchers to the folly of their methods and conclusions.
 They would let contradictions slide and accept the flimsiest of ad hoc explanations, e.g., Phinuit's contradictions were allowed to pass because he claimed deafness and misunderstood something.
 Even William James allowed the alleged Frenchman's inability to speak or write French to pass without noting the obvious flaw in this picture.
 The historical evidence is on the side of Tanner and Hall regarding the incompetence of accomplished scientists to detect fraud among the psychics, even among children claiming to be psychic or telekinetic.
-Tanner and Hall also attributed the sloppy methodology of psychic researchers to the fact that most of them were trying to prove spirits exist after death, rather than let the evidence take them wherever it might.
+Tanner and Hall also attributed the sloppy methodology of psychic researchers to the fact that most of them were trying to prove spirits exist after death, rather than let the evidence take them wherever it might or act like scientists and try to disprove their hypothesis.
 Thus, most researchers, even if aware of psychological explanations for what they observed (such as the secondary personality hypothesis) were too quick to dismiss alternatives to their beloved disembodied spirit hypothesis.

 See also A Short History of Psi Research, my review of Deborah Blum's Ghost Hunters: William James and the Hunt for Scientific Proof of Life After Death, my review of Dean Radin's The Conscious Universe: the Scientific Proof of Psychic Phenomena, my review of Dean Radin's Entangled Minds: Extrasensory Experiences in a Quantum Reality, and my review of Charles Tart's The End of Materialism: How Evidence of the Paranormal is Bringing Science and Spirit Together.